hussamsi2040/agjkjablkiapmpbeglmdcmhnihlofija/README.md

    vercel
    ```

+3. **Follow prompts** and your app will be live with both frontend and backend!

 ### Option 2: Deploy via GitHub

 1. **Fork this repository** to your GitHub account
 2. **Go to [vercel.com](https://vercel.com)** and sign up/login
 3. **Click "New Project"**
 4. **Import your forked repository**
-5. **Deploy** - Vercel will automatically detect it's a static site
+5. **Deploy** - Vercel will automatically detect the serverless functions

 ### Option 3: Deploy via Vercel Dashboard